• Cash. Check. Venmo. Zelle.

 If you are wanting to know the net cost once your insurance has been applied, it is easiest and most efficient for you to reach out to the customer representative of your insurance plan.
 Please read the insurance walkthrough for detailed guidance.

 • Sure.
 I get this question all the time.
-Please bear with me on the details.

-In order for your out-of-network insurance benefits to apply, you have to pay up to your deductible each year.
+1. In order for your out-of-network insurance benefits to apply, you have to pay up to your deductible each year.
 That means if you have a $500 out-of-network deductible, you need to pay up to $500 in out-of-network services in order to take advantage of your benefits.
-What is your out-of-network deductible?
 There is a wide range — from $0 to $4000 and up.
 And please note that deductibles reset at the end of each calendar year.

-Once this out-of-network deductible is met, you are responsible for paying the co-insurance, or a percentage of the overall fee.
+1. Once this out-of-network deductible is met, you are responsible for paying the co-insurance, or a percentage of the overall fee.
 If your co-insurance is 10%, and we agree that your sliding scale session cost is $200, then you are responsible for paying $20 for each visit.
 Like the deductible, co-insurance rates vary widely — between 0% and 50%.
-What is your co-insurance?

-Lastly, most plans have an out-of-pocket maximum.
+1. Lastly, most plans have an out-of-pocket maximum.
 This is the maximum amount you are expected to pay for your medical services in a calendar year.
-Please consider the allowable charge in out-of-pocket maximum calculations.